In this post we will cover everything about what to put in your carry on vs what to pack in your checked bag!

 Basics you need for a couple of days:

 – A few underwear

-– Any make up or travel sized toiletries you absolutely need (so long as they are within 100mls and can all fit in a clear plastic bag)
+– Any essential travel-sized toiletries or make-up you need in your carry-on (so long as they are within 100mls and can all fit in a clear plastic bag)

 – Swimming costume if you are going somewhere hot.
 It takes up so little space and you’ll definitely be glad you packed it in your hand luggage if your main luggage gets lost!

 – If you need to bring a razor, disposable razors and electric razors ARE allowed on flights.